mongodb/docs-realm/source/examples/generated/react-native/v12/Login.snippet.user-provider-fallback.tsx.rst

 .. code-block:: typescript

    export const LogIn = () => {
+     // `logInWithAnonymous` logs in a user using an
+     // anonymous Realm Credential.
-     // Result contains the result of `logInWithAnonymous`. const {logInWithAnonymous, result} = useAuth();
+     // `result` gives us access to the result of the
+     // current operation.
+In this case, `logInWithAnonymous`. const {logInWithAnonymous, result} = useAuth();

      // Log in an anyonmouse user on component render.